Faculty

 Cathleen Ferrick

-Department Chair/Faculty Behavioral Health Studies, Gerontology, Forensic Social Work, and Criminal Justice 207-216-4379
+Department Chair/Faculty Behavioral Health Studies, Gerontology and Forensic Social Work 207-216-4379

 In addition to teaching she also has many years of clinical experience in the human service field in a wide range of areas including child protection, adoption, crisis intervention, and court investigations.
 Cathleen has a BA in Psychology and an M.Ed. in Counseling Psychology as well as the Mental Health Rehabilitation Technician Community (MHRT/C) credential and a post-graduate certificate in Trauma Informed Expressive Art Therapies.